nv1327/bedtimehelper/README.md

 to bed at their designated time.

 Check the other readme for setup, and check out the code to learn some of the logic!

+WARNING: NOT STABLE!
+I WILL FIX THIS TO A STABLE POINT THEN MAKE A "DEVELOP" BRANCH FOR EXPERIMENTAL PURPOSES